-1 Select the Diamond tool $^{\lozenge}$, position the crosshair pointer $\overset{+}{+}$ where you want the diamond and then click and drag.
+1 Select the Diamond tool ⋄, position the crosshair pointer + where you want the diamond and then click and drag.

-2 Select the Diamond tool \Diamond , position the crosshair pointer \dotplus where you want the diamond and click once.
+2 Select the Diamond tool ⋄, position the crosshair pointer + where you want the diamond and click once.
 The Create Diamond dialog box displays:

-- Width - Height
+Width

-Select Create From Center to specify that the center of the shape should be where you placed the crosshair point.
+- Height - Select Create From Center to specify that the center of the shape should be where you placed the crosshair point.

-You can apply the default attributes or click the arrrow next to the shape preview to select a predefined shape.
+You can apply the default attributes or click the arrow next to the shape preview to select a predefined shape.